 All bequests and gifts received by U.S. persons from foreign persons that exceed $100,000 in the calendar year are reportable to the IRS on Form 3520, Annual Return to Report Transactions With Foreign Trusts and Receipt of Certain Foreign Gifts.
 The amount and description of the bequest must be disclosed.
 However, the IRS does not require disclosure of the identity of the decedent or donor.

 Whether you're a U.S. citizen, a permanent legal resident, or a foreign national on a visa, money brought into the United States in the form of an inheritance or a gift may be subject to taxes.
 An honest mistake or oversight can get you into trouble, which could be magnified if you're in the country on a visa.
-If you plan on bringing - or have already brought - money into the U.S., it's best to consult with a tax attorney to find out your tax obligations.
+If you plan on bringing - or have already brought - money into the U.S., it's best to consult with an experienced tax attorney to find out your tax obligations.